Query Methods

 Note that String-based queries do not support pagination nor accept Sort, PageRequest, and Limit as a query parameter as for these queries the query would be required to be rewritten.
 If you want to apply limiting, please express this intent using SQL and bind the appropriate parameters to the query yourself.

-Queries may contain SpEL expressions where bind variables are allowed.
+In the first variant a SpEL expression is prefixed with : and used like a bind variable.
 Such a SpEL expression will get replaced with a bind variable and the variable gets bound to the result of the SpEL expression.

 Use a SpEL in a query